Plumsail/forms-docs/source/javascript/controls.rst

     *   -   **change**
         -   Fired when the user applies any changes to the Likert scale.

-            Inside the function, use **value** to access an array of records inside the DataTable.
+            Inside the function, use **value** to access an array of answers inside the Likert scale.

             |